Romtam/romtam.github.io/_posts/2019-07-17-ise-application.md

 ## Program selection
 Now that you've taken your interview, the next step is to wait until the program selection list is released on the ISE website.
 It is this document which tells you whether you made it or not, and what your ranking is.
 If your name is in the document, then congratulations, you have secured a place for yourself in ISE!

-After the list is released, you will have to login to the admission website again during a specified time period (next day after list release for me) to select your preferred major from first choice to fifth choice. *[For me: AERO > ICE > AI > NANO > ADME]*
+After the list is released, you will have to login to the admission website again during a specified time period (next day after list release for me) to select your preferred major from first choice to fifth choice. *[**For myself**: AERO > ICE > AI > NANO > ADME]*

 You will need to print two copies from the website and bring them on the program selection day.